Intensive Courses FAQs

 Filling in the application form

 How do I apply for the Intensive Courses?

 Visit the Intensive Courses page and you will find a link to ‘apply now’ to each of the different courses.
 If a course is not yet open to applications you may be able to find an application opening date on this page.
 Please note we don’t accept students via in-person audition for our Intensive Courses.
 If you are auditioning for our full-time courses in-person, you must still apply separately for our Intensive Courses.

 Can I apply for additional weeks at the Summer Intensives?

-At White Lodge, dependent on your age, you can apply for a single one-week long course or a single, two-week long course during the five week Summer Intensive course period.
-For example, if applying for a one week intensive course, the same student cannot apply for week 1 and week 3, but should choose week 1 or week 3.
+At White Lodge, dependent on your age, you can apply for a single one-week long course or a single two-week long course during the five-week Summer Intensive course period.
+For example, if applying for a one-week intensive course, the same student cannot apply for week 1 and week 3, but should choose week 1 or week 3.

 What are the photograph requirements for Intensive Courses?